practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 Though, in one instance I've made a derivative program of the "speed part" to see how concurrency works in Go.
 This was rather easy and as easy as advertised.
 However, I've no intention to do this with other programming languages with the exception of Chapel (https://chapel-lang.org/) maybe, where I _accidentally_ tumbled into its _foreach_ loop: https://chapel-lang.org/docs/technotes/foreach.html !

-Many general purpose, high-level programming languages have been designed in the last 20 years or so from scratch to explicitely and natively, that is without an extra framework, facilitate programming concurrency safely and conveniently, like for example Clojure, Go, Julia, Mojo, Rust, Scala, Swift, V and so on.
+Many general purpose, high-level programming languages have been designed in the last 20 years or so from scratch to natively, that is without an extra framework, facilitate programming concurrency safely and conveniently, like for example Clojure, Go, Julia, Mojo, Rust, Scala, Swift, V and so on.

 Once I collected these frameworks, which in one way or the other promote concurrent program execution: